Last Updated on July 11, 2026 by Daniel Globe

 | Park | Evening | Walking meditation |

 Staying alert to your surroundings is essential in rattlesnake territory.
 Scan the ground and nearby vegetation regularly, looking for any movement or unusual shapes.
-Listening matters too.
-The distinctive rattle is hard to miss once you know what you’re listening for.
+Listening matters too — the rattle sound is distinctive once you know what you’re listening for.

 Rocky or uneven terrain deserves extra caution.
 Rattlesnakes often tuck into crevices or rest under rocks, so these are common spots for encounters.
 Avoid placing hands or feet anywhere you can’t see clearly.
 A trekking pole or stick to probe ahead of you can help when the footing is uncertain.